Refugee crisis: Support the Afghan resettlement

 Children, young people and families affected by HIV:

-Body & Soul supports children, teenagers and families living with, or closely affected by, HIV, who live in the City.
+Body and Soul supports children, teenagers and families living with, or closely affected by, HIV, who live in the City.

 It provides an array of support, including peer support groups and information workshops for children, teenagers and adults; one-to-one counselling with mental health professionals; information and advocacy on issues, such as health and treatment, welfare, human rights and immigration; and much more.